Code-Institute-Submissions/colinshaw1-new_dawn_fitness_JanResub/README.md

 How to use New Dawn
 ----
 New Dawn Fitness is an easy-to-navigate site and can be on a device.
 From the home, you can navigate anywhere in the application.
 The navbar has a responsive search bar that will return the results of any project from the application's database.
 Within the navbar, you can go to the profile section and create an account or log in to see your order history or update your profile settings.
 Also, you have the shopping cart where you can go to checkout securely using stripes secure checkout settings.
-Under the navbar, you have the products you can choose you to want to view via categories.
+Under the navbar, you have the products you can choose you want to view via categories.

 -----
 Screenshots of Application